Back

 Our Objectives and Key Performance Indicators

-Medium to long-term targets (2030-2045): Vonovia has set itself the target of achieving a virtually climate-neutral housing stock by 2045, with carbon intensity of less than 5 kg of CO2e per m2 of rental area (based on Scope 1, 2 and 3.3).
-By 2030, our housing stock in Germany is to have a CO₂ intensity of less than 25 kg CO2e/sqm.
+Medium term target 2030: Vonovia has set itself the target of achieving a climate-neutral housing stock by 2045, with carbon intensity of less than 5 kg of CO2e per m2 of rental area (based on Scope 1, 2 and 3.3).
+By 2030, our housing stock in Germany is to have a CO2 intensity of less than 25 kg CO2e/sqm.

-We are also aiming to have installed photovoltaics systems with a nominal installed output of around 300 MWp by 2026.
-In the long term, we intend to fit all suitable roof spaces in the German portfolio with PV panels by 2050.
+We are also aiming to have installed photovoltaics systems with a nominal installed output of around 400 MWp by 2028.
+In the long term, we aim to expand our PV capacity to up to 700 MWp.

 Loading...